Is the kind of obsession many artists have with their creative work a mental health problem, some sort of OCD, Obsessive Compulsive Disorder?

 Martin notes Maisel “carefully explains that making meaning with passion, drive, etc. serves to spark and generate the massive amount of mental energy required to create.
 To maintain that high energy level, you may need to encourage a ‘positive obsession’ in yourself.”

-The video starts with a clip of Adam Savage talking about his passion for making a replica Dodo skeleton.
+Adam Savage talks about his passion for making a replica Dodo skeleton.

 He relates how he collected thousands of images and documents, and crafted a beautiful museum-quality mounted skeleton of the defunct bird.

-[My clip is from the video MythBusters Co-Host Adam Savage on Obsession.]
+Video page: MythBusters Co-Host Adam Savage on Obsession.

 [For more about Savage, see the Mythbusters site.]